USEPA/epanet-manual/docs/5_projects.rst

    **Default ID Labels**

-   The ID Labels page of the Defaults dialog form is shown in Figure 5.1 below.
+   The ID Labels page of the Defaults dialog form is shown in :numref:`id_labels_page_defaults` below.
 It is used to determine how EPANET will assign default ID labels to network components when they are first created.
 For each type of object one can enter a label prefix or leave the field blank